Thunderstick: Early days and Iron Maiden

 In 1973–74, Purkis played with precursors-of-punk band Tiny and the Hot Toddies (THT), who played mainly around London's West End.
-THT split in 1974 when Purkis and THT's lead guitarist went to Italy to play semi-professionally with the English band The Primitives (also known as "Mal Ryder & The Primitives" - not to be confused with the eighties UK band) in 1974.
+THT split in 1974 when Purkis and THT's lead guitarist went to Italy, living permanently in Sicily to play professionally with the English band The Primitives (also known as "Mal and the Primitives" - not to be confused with the eighties UK band) in 1974.
 They extensively toured in south Italy.

-Purkis then became a drummer for the English band Iron Maiden in 1977–1978, long time before he would create his masked persona.
+On returning to England Purkis then became a drummer for the English band Iron Maiden in 1977–1978, some time before he would create his masked persona.
+His tenure with Iron Maiden was brief doing a handful of live dates.At a later date whilst now playing with Samson a joint songwriting issue came about that was never legally contested.Iron Maiden released a track named 'The Ides of March' on their 'Killers' album, Samson had already released a version of the same song appearing on the album 'Head On' entitled 'Thunderburst'.Harris was given joint songwriting credit on the Samson version.
+Whereas Purkis was never credited on the Iron Maiden track.Something that to this day remains in contention.
 During his early Samson tenure, Purkis was also asked to rejoin Iron Maiden in 1980 after the band had been touring with Samson but declined in favour of staying with Samson.
-This was mainly because his bizarre theatrical image had gained recognition, and he was then seen to be "the face of the New Wave Of British Heavy Metal".
+This was mainly because his bizarre theatrical image THUNDERSTICK had gained recognition, and he was then seen to be "the face of the New Wave Of British Heavy Metal".
 His Samson predecessor Clive Burr eventually took the Maiden position.